numenta-archive/nupic.fluent/README.md

 ## Tool: read

-The `read` tool is useful for reading a text document word-by-word, predicting each next word as it goes.
+The `read` tool can read a text document word-by-word, predicting each next word as it goes.
 You can find it at `tools/read.py`.

 # Demos